moaali/es6-overview/README.md

 #### Notes

-1. Arrow function can't be used as constructor function ( i.e. can't bet instaited with new keyword ).
+1. Arrow function can't be used as constructor function ( i.e. can't be instantiated with new keyword ).
 2. Arrow function can't be used as generator.
 3. Arrow function doesn't have a prototype property.
 4. Arrow function doesn't bind this, argument, new.target, super.